rest-go/rest-site/docs/getting-started/configuration.md

 `secret`

-The JWT secret.
-It is used to sign and parse the JWT token.
+The JWT secret that used to sign and parse the JWT token.